nishalk01/FlyXtreme-/README.md

 # FlyXtreme

-<b> None of these code are my mine borrowed from other repo and tweaked a few </b>
+<b> None of these codes are mine, but are modified versions are the original versions of code borrowed from other repositories </b>
 <b> The repository "combined" consists of 3 python script </b>
 <ul>
 <li> camera.py </li>